Table of Contents

-In the United States, around 10-40% of patients who have undertaken gastric surgery are diagnosed with dumping syndrome.
-5% of these people are diagnosed with severe dumping symptoms.
+In the United States, around 10-40% of the patients who have undertaken gastric surgery are diagnosed with dumping syndrome, with 5% of the cases exhibiting severe symptoms.
 The frequency of dumping syndrome has been reported to be 10-14% in those patients who have undertaken vagotomy surgery and 14-20% after partial gastrectomy.

 Clinical Features of Dumping Syndrome